smrutirekha8658/SRAM/README.md

 ![block dia](https://github.com/sprusty23/SRAM/blob/master/schematics/SRAM.png)

 ## Standard 6T SRAM design Blocks
- The SRAM block consists of 8 major blocks:
+ The SRAM block consists of 8 major blocks :
 - Bit-cell array
 - Precharge Circuit
 - Sense Amplifier
 - Write Driver
 - Word-line driver
 -  Control logic
 -  Column Multiplexer
 -  Address Decoder

 ## Bit-cell array(6T cell)
 - The 6T cell is the default memory cell because it is the most commonly used cell in SRAM devices.
 6T cells are tiled together with abutting word- and bit-lines to make up the memory array.
 The bit-cell array’s aspect ratio is made as square as possible using multiple columns of data words.
 The memory cell is a custom designed library cell for each technology.
 Other types of memory cells, such as 7T, 8T, and 10T cells, can be used as alternatives to the 6T cell.